IES Holdings, Inc. research snapshot

 Fundamental monitor

-Track quarterly revenue mix by segment, backlog or remaining work indicators, data center and communications awards, residential volume and pricing, operating margins, free cash flow after growth capex, Gulf Island integration progress, and any Tontine-related ownership changes.
+Track quarterly revenue mix by segment, backlog near $4.5 billion, remaining performance obligations, data center and communications awards, residential volume and pricing, operating margins, free cash flow after growth capex, Gulf Island integration progress, the stock split timing, and any Tontine-related ownership changes.

 Position sizing should reflect that IESC is exposed to cyclical capital spending, project execution risk, and control-shareholder concentration, not a guaranteed data center growth vehicle.